 Manchester Art Gallery

 Benjamin Myers and Adelle Stripe were commissioned by Manchester Literature Festival and Manchester Art Gallery to respond to the Martin Parr Return to Manchester exhibition.
 They chose to respond specifically to images in the Point of Sale collection.
 Their new works, Salford 1986 and Eight Days Left were performed in the exhibition space at a special MLF Bookend event on 5 December 2018.
-You can download their stories above.
+You can download their stories above and watch films of them performing their new commissions below.

 Imtiaz Dharker – Six Poems North and South